 Yes!!
 Undamaged and in full working order.

-The HabHub tracker was very useful, keeping us informed of its flight path.
+The HabHub tracker was handy, keeping us informed of its flight path.
 It landed near Ely in Cambridgeshire, and as you can see from the map it narrowly avoiding two lakes.

 As well as the Surface Book 2, we included postcards from Microsoft contractors who are members of our Talent Community.
-They were given the chance to send postcards into space with personal messages… and get them back.
+They were given a chance to send postcards into Space with personal messages… and get them back.
 Each postcard came with a certificate of authenticity to prove where it had been.